-With just a few weeks to go until the ISA deadline, the fund industry is busy persuading us how to invest our annual allowance.
+With just a few weeks to go until the 2020 ISA deadline on the 5th April, the fund industry is busy persuading us how to invest our annual allowance.

 Here, for example, is a list of Fidelity’s Investment Director Tom Stevenson’s latest fund picks:

 What should investors make of Tom’s favourite funds?
 You may have noticed that all are actively managed funds, as funds recommended by product providers tend to be.
 So, should investors be looking for cheaper passive alternatives?